hackle/blog-rust/raw/ad-hoc-polymorphism.md

 First we see `"foo" + "bar" == ["foo", "bar"]`, then `"foo" + "bar" == False`.
 What?!

 Yes indeed!
 If we are using a language like Rust or Haskell.
-The same expression ``"foo" + "foo"`` can return either a boolean or a list.
+The same expression ``"foo" + "bar"`` can return either a boolean or a list.
 This is ad-hoc polymorphism at its best (or worst, depending on your view) messing with us!
 (Read on for an implementation of this strangeness).

 # Polymorphism Recap